Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 Benefits of Owner Financing

 Despite the risks, owner financing can be a beneficial option for both buyers and sellers.
+In commercial real estate transactions, this type of financing can provide flexibility and attract a broader range of buyers.
 For the buyer, financing can lower the down payment and provide an opportunity to purchase a property they may not have been able to obtain a lower down payment or through traditional financing.
 Additionally, with financing notes, the loan terms can be more flexible, resulting in lower payments and a more favorable payment schedule.

 Owner financing can provide a reliable income stream and a potential long-term investment for the seller.
 Additionally, the seller may be able to sell the property more quickly, as there are often fewer requirements and restrictions associated with the closing and financing processes.